-- Optimize model by maximizing the likelihood of correct token being predicted - Weights of soft prompts are learned implicitly - Freeze weights of LM, but allow soft prompt vectors to be updated incrementally during training - Instead of learning to complete task with LM, learn how to ask the LM to complete it
+- Optimize model by maximizing the likelihood of correct token being predicted - Freeze weights of LM, instead adjust prompt vectors and weights - Weights of soft prompts are learned implicitly based on the inputs - Instead of learning to complete task with LM, learn how to ask the LM to complete it

-- Start with pre-made hard prompts (min.) or randomly initialize the soft prompts instead (ran.) - Compare BERT-base (BEb) and BERT-large (BEI) on LAMA - Metrics: P@1, P@10 for correct token, mean reciprocal rank (MRR)
+- Start with pre-made hard prompts (min.) or randomly initialize the soft prompts instead (ran.) - Compare BERT-base (BEb) and BERT-large (BEl) on LAMA - Metrics: P@1, P@10 for correct token, mean reciprocal rank (MRR)